fangel/fangel.github.com/_posts/2011-01-06-mobile-detection-varnish-drupal.md

 associated with each device and then return the type of device.

 Also, according to the comments on the post, a better way of loading shared libraries into Varnish than what the author uses exists.
-So if a improved version should be created the loading mechanism should also be updated.
+So if an improved version should be created the loading mechanism should also be updated.

 Despite these shortcomings I see the post as a very promising start to what